rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2024-06-20_new_mkdocs_blog_website.md

 #### Figure Sizing

-HTML should specify the size and positining of image.
+HTML should specify the size and positioning of image.

 ````md